jeetmehta/duckhunt/README.md

 ========

 <h3><b>Description</h3></b>
+<b>Note:</b> j4mehta is another GitHub account which I had while I was working at Kik Interactive during a co-op term.
+I have transferred the repositories for the personal projects which I worked on during the time I was there to this new account, which explains why the account activity for jeetmehta seems less in comparison to the amount of work shown.<br>

 Re-creating the popular Nintendo NES game Duck Hunt, using C++ and the SDL API, will give me a lot of practice with animation, collision detection etc. Second project with SDL Game development, using tutorials at <a href = "http://www.lazyfoo.net">Lazy Foo</a> for reference.

 Note: So far, I have implemented a basic version of the game (with only one level, 10 ducks etc).
 I plan to update it whenever I get time, eventually it will match the actual implementation, however the process will not be very quick as school will take priority.